 - Research financing options available to your entity should a contract be awarded.

-Your Business Ownership Status matters as a Subcontractor
+Your Business Ownership Status matters as a Government Subcontractor

-What documents do subcontractors need to have?
-Do subcontractors need to have a license?
+What documents and licenses do government subcontractors need to have?

 - A Capability Statement.
 This is the marketing one pager you need as a government contractor or subcontractor